tejas342/Rocket-Launcher/README.md

 This is Rocket Launcher Game created with Unity.
 Hope you like it!! 😄

 In this Game you have to launch your Rocket from launching-pad and land it to landing-pad without hitting any obstacle.
 You can control it with SPACE-BAR for Up-Thrust & A,D for Rotation.
-In this Game there are 5 levels with increase in difficulty.
+In this Game there are 5 levels with increasing difficulty.
 As you complete last level, it itself gets restart from level 1.

 Playing Link : https://sharemygame.com/@tejas342/rocket-launcher